 When people talk about barbecue chicken they are typically talking about grilled chicken with a good thick sauce.
 You can make great chicken easily with a grill and any sauce you prefer.
 As when grilling any other chicken pieces you want to keep it the temperatures low (around 300 to 350 degrees F/150 to 175 degrees C).
 When you add sauces, particularly sweet sauces you want to do that towards the end of the cooking time and drop down that temperature so that the sugars don't burn.
 Sugar burns at 265 degrees F/130 degrees C. so you want to stay below this temperature.

 You can greatly extend the versatility of chicken with a smoker.
 Slow smoked chicken is a great meal that deserves greater attention than it gets in the barbecue world.
 Whether you want a whole tea smoked chicken, smoked chicken breasts or shredded barbecue chicken, smoking adds great flavor and in much less time than whole pork shoulders.
 Smoking chicken is a great way to learn the ins and outs of smoking and to improve your skill at a reasonable price.

 When you want to cook a whole chicken you can simply place it on the grill, cooking indirectly and let the chicken roast.
 If you really want to take it to the next level I recommend that you try either Rotisserie Chicken or Beer Can Chicken.
 These are easy to do and virtually foolproof if you keep an eye on your grill (which you always should).

 The true versatility of chicken can only be expressed in the incredible multitude of recipes.
-In my archives of chicken recipes, you should be able to find a recipe for every taste and every mood from Tandoori to Jamaican jerk chicken and on salads like Meditteranean chicken salad and many other top grilled chicken recipes.
+In my archives of chicken recipes, you should be able to find a recipe for every taste and every mood including Tandoori, Jamaican jerk chicken and on salads like Meditteranean chicken salad and many other top grilled chicken recipes.